Anticancer therapies for children and adolescents

 - c) improving the availability of information on the use of medicines for children.

 The Regulation would also like to avoid to subject children to unnecessary trials and to delay the authorisation of medicines for use in adults.

-Co-organised by CDDF and ITCC, SIOPE, the ACCELERATE platform was created after the 2013 CDDF-ITCC-SIOPE Paediatric Oncology Conference to intensify cooperation between all stakeholders – from academia, parents, regulatory agencies and industry – and to make proposals that address the identified bottlenecks.
-At each annual Paediatric Oncology Conference, the Platform’s working groups report on their advances and their proposals are discussed with all participants.
+Co-organised by SIOPE and ITCC, the ACCELERATE Platform was created after the 2013 ACCELERATE Paediatric Oncology Conference to intensify cooperation between all stakeholders – from academia, parents, regulatory agencies and industry – and to make proposals that address the identified bottlenecks.
+At every annual ACCELERATE Paediatric Oncology Conference, the working groups report on their advances and their proposals are discussed with all participants.

 - Set up a mechanism to choose the best potential drugs and prioritise, among drugs developed by different companies, in relation to the real needs of children affected by rare cancers;

 - Reduce delays in paediatric medicines reaching children by enabling Paediatric Investigation Plans (PIPs) to be submitted not later than the start of pivotal trials in adults, if paediatric biological, preclinical and preliminary clinical data are available to better evaluate the potential therapeutic benefit in the paediatric population;

 - Add provisions for more effective and flexible rewards for companies undertaking early and timely Paediatric Investigation Plans and those researching therapies specifically for cancers which only occur in children.